mhdshameel/XDMessagingCPlusPlus/README.md

 3. [Reference](#reference)

 ## Summary
-This library provides an easy-to-use, zero configuration solution to inter-process communication between processes and applications.
+This library provides an easy-to-use, zero configuration solution to inter-process communication between processes and applications for Windows users.

 The library allows the use of user-defined channels through which messages may be sent and received.
 Any application can send a message to any channel, but it must register as a listener with the channel in order to receive.
 In this way developers can quickly and programmatically devise how their applications will communicate with each other best to work in harmony.